JoergHolz/LocalAdmin/README.md

 Icons: LocalAdmin tries to fetch a favicon.ico in the web root of your projects.
 If this fails, it tries to fetch an icon path from your site options, if this also fails, it tries to fetch a path from your project group settings.

 ###4.7 Buttons
-Buttons are grouped in button groups and could be placed right of the project group title (setting: "title_button_group"), as a local button group (setting: "local_button_group") or remote button group (setting: "remote_button_group") in the project panel.
+Buttons are grouped in button groups and could be placed on the right right side of the project group title (setting: "title_button_group"), as a local button group (setting: "local_button_group") or remote button group (setting: "remote_button_group") in the project panel.

 You can define buttons in the project group settings: